How to Set Sales Targets Without Historical Data: A Step-by-Step Guide for New Founders

 It can only be done by market research and with an understanding of the team's capabilities.

-What to Include in Sales Target: Strategy
+What to Include When You Set Sales Targets: A Practical Strategy

 Setting strong sales targets, even without previous data, involves a few considerations.